6 Tasty Desserts For The Carnivore Diet

 I am not condoning the daily consumption of desserts; they should be an occasional treat.

-If you find that once you have had a dessert, that you are craving them on a daily basis, then this may be a sign that you might still have an issue with sugar addiction, and you should perhaps avoid desserts entirely.
+If you find that once you have had a dessert, you are craving them daily, this may be a sign that you might still have an issue with sugar addiction, and you should avoid desserts entirely.

 If you can have a dessert and are able to forget about them for weeks at a time, then have another one for a special occasion like someone’s birthday.

-Obviously, if you find that these recipes are giving you problems then it’s probabaly a good idea to discontinue!
-Like I was saying before a lot of people have problems with dairy and eggs.
+Obviously, if you find that these recipes are giving you problems, then it’s probably a good idea to discontinue!
+As I said before, many people have issues with dairy and eggs.

 We all were at some point.
-I didn’t get interested in this way of eating until I watched the Joe Rogan podcast on YouTube with Dr. Shawn Baker!
+I wasn’t interested in this way of eating until I watched the Joe Rogan podcast on YouTube with Dr. Shawn Baker!

-That being said it may be a good idea to get a carnivore diet coach.
+It may be a good idea to get a carnivore diet coach.
 Dr. Shawn Baker has a team of us at MeatRX that are ready to get you motivated!
-Book other coaches here or book me here.
+Book other coaches here, or book me here.

 Also, our Wild Lumens YouTube channel has more meaty recipes and fun carnivorous content.
 Check us out!